borrageiros/discord-music-bot-with-web-interface/readme.md

     borrageiros/discord-music-bot:arm64
     ```

-❗ **using the 'PORT' environment variable with docker will make the app not work**
+❗ **Using the 'PORT' environment variable with Docker is mandatory**

 Example command: